You could list a number of reasons why you should make regular visits to the dentist.

 What follows are considered advanced indicators.
 If you have these symptoms, then visiting your doctor becomes even more important:

-On the other hand, the cause can be identified 93 percent of the time, which means scientists do know some things you can do to reduce your risk of developing this deadly disease.
+Don’t take chances with oral cancer.
+It’s better to get checked if you have any concerns about this disease.What You Can Do To Reduce Your RiskYou cannot completely eliminate your risk of developing oral cancer.
+In 7 percent of the cases, the cause is unknown.On the other hand, the cause can be identified 93 percent of the time, which means scientists do know some things you can do to reduce your risk of developing this deadly disease.Here are some suggestions:

 We know we are right in the middle of Tobacco Road, but that doesn’t make tobacco any less dangerous.
 Among people who are 50 and older who are diagnosed with oral cancer, 75 percent of them are tobacco users.